jlbouche/Mario_Matching_Game/README.md

-# Mario Matching
+# Mario Memory

-## What is Mario Matching?
+## What is Mario Memory?

 ![Question mark](https://pics.me.me/thumb_2-mario-bros-question-mark-box-coin-candies-display-sour-54064620.png)

-### Mario matching is a take on the classic Memory game, designed to test your memory with a deck of cards to see if you can find each card's match.
+### Mario Memory is a Mario-themed take on the classic Memory game, designed to test your memory with a deck of cards.

 ## Instructions:

 ![Mario reading](https://i0.wp.com/www.infendo.com/wp-content/uploads/2012/01/paper_mario_reading_map_preview.png?resize=256%2C256)

-### Click on two face-down cards at a time to turn them face-up.
-If it's a match, they will stay face-up!
-Otherwise, they will return to face-down and you will have to guess again to find the correct match.
-Try to remember what card is where!
-You have 3 'lives' to make an incorrect guess.
+### Click on two face-down cards at a time to reveal their symbol.
+When symbols match, the cards will remain face-up!
+If they don't, remember which symbol location--you have 5 'lives' before it's game-over.
 Good luck!